Amid Opioid Prescriber Crackdown, Health Officials Reach Out To Pain Patients

 "This is the first time that we have had this type of heads-up," says Marie Williams, who oversees Tennessee's substance abuse agency.

-With previous stings that resulted in the closure of pain clinics, Williams says her staffers have gotten maybe one day to prepare.
+With previous stings that resulted in the closure of pain clinics, Williams says, her staffers have gotten maybe one day to prepare.
 This time, it was nearly a month.

 Overdose prevention specialists have been deployed to train families on how to use reversal drugs like Narcan.
 They've also been taping up flyers on shuttered clinic doors.

-Note: An earlier version of this story incorrectly said a crackdown on overprescribing doctors in Appalachia was announced in November.
-The task force was announced in late October.